anon-blue/anon.blue/README.txt

                        Some real creative motherfuckers up in this birtch.
 Can't na backspace. fuck.
 I guess you'll just have to see how flaw ed i am.
 Fuck this .
 Not jha happy with my typin g at the moment.
-I hope – nay – I pa.
-                    ffffffffffffffgfdasg  fuckyou
+I hope – nay – I pa..
+Fuck.
+I pre ay* FUCK.
+PRAY* that I don't make any more spelling mistakes because this shit i s driving me mental.
+And I'm a bit high so that's nce/